Board of Directors

 Jeremy Daus

-UW – River Falls 41st National President
+UW – River Falls Past President

 Jeremy Daus was initiated into the Gamma Nu chapter at the University of Wisconsin – River Falls in 1996.
 As an undergraduate, he served in multiple roles, including executive vice president.
 As an alumnus, Daus would serve as lead advisor to the Gamma Nu Chapter, held the position of vice president for the Gamma Nu Alumni Association, and was very involved as a regional volunteer.
 He served as a district director from 2005 - 2008, and then as regional Vice President until 2011.
 Daus was elected to the Board of Directors in 2014, and was voted as President-Elect in 2018 at Grand Conclave Phoenix.